 Accreditation: Get Accredited - Part 6: Response to Council Review

-The Council on Accreditation may determine that Status Reports or Improvement Plans are required before Full Accreditation can be granted.
+The Council on Accreditation may determine that reports are required to maintain or achieve accreditation.

-If an Organization does not meet accreditation standards, the Council on Accreditation may request that the Organization provide an Improvement Plan.
-The purpose of an Improvement Plan is to document for the Council on Accreditation corrective actions an Organization has taken or will take to meet accreditation standards.
+If an organization does not meet one or more accreditation standards, the Council on Accreditation will request that the organization provide an Improvement Plan.
+The purpose of an Improvement Plan is to document for the Council on Accreditation corrective actions an organization has taken or will take to satisfy any unmet accreditation standards.

 Accreditation Online...
 Coming Soon